matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 Physically, all the CRs are served by the kubernetes apiserver and all the controllers are running in goroutines of the operator process concurrently.

-Is is worth noting that `MatrixOneCluster` object is not necessary to create a mo-cluster, one can create `LogSet`, `CNSet` and `DNSet` separately to form a fully functional cluster.
+It is worth noting that `MatrixOneCluster` object is not necessary to create a mo-cluster, one can create `LogSet`, `CNSet` and `DNSet` separately to form a fully functional cluster.
 Such decoupling enables the following capabilities without losing the simplicity for end user:

 - advanced user can ignore `MatrixOneCluster` object perform fine-grained control over `*Set` directly;
 - it is trivial to support heterogenous cluster: one simply deploy several `*Set` objects with different Pod specification;

 ### Cluster Deployment

-Once a `MatrixOneCluster` object is created in k8s-apiserver, it would be watched by the operator and the operator start reconciling.
+Once a `MatrixOneCluster` object is created in k8s-apiserver, it is watched by the operator and the operator starts reconciling.

 The `MatrixOneCluster` controller simply: